Luke burst into the viewing room.

 After what felt like an eternity to Luke, Jacqui lifted her head from his shoulders and stared into his eyes.
 Her black mascara had streaked and her eyes were bloodshot and filled with despair.
 ‘Please tell me what’s going on…’ she said.
 ‘Are you responsible for this…?’ she gestured towards her husband.
 ‘Is this your doing…?’ she asked.

-Luke placed his hand gently around behind Jacqui and guided her towards her front door.
+Luke gently guided Jacqui towards her front door.
 ‘Let’s go inside…’ he said.
 Jacqui instinctively followed his lead.
 ‘I’ll explain what’s going on.’

-After taking a moment to settle her down, Luke guided her to an arm chair in her lounge room, where she took a seat.
-He excused himself from the room for a brief moment, before returning with a glass of water, which he handed to Jacqui.
-She accepted the glass.
-Her saddened, inquisitive eyes lifted to the standing Luke.
+Once inside, Luke guided her to an arm chair in her lounge room, where she took a seat.
+He excused himself for a brief moment, before returning with a glass of water, which he handed to Jacqui.
+Her saddened, inquisitive eyes lifted to Luke.
 She started to sob.
 ‘Please tell me why you are taking my husband away…’